BadalSoni03/MockVita2023_1/README.md

 Problem A is simply sorting + implementation

-Problem B is observation + implementation + math
+Problem E is observation + implementation + math

 Problem C is purely implementation

 Problem D is a dp + priority queue problem

+Not able to solve B.